Syed-Amjad-Ali/Restaurant-Sales-SQL-Project/README.md

 ## Skills Demonstrated

-- **Database Design**: Creating and populating tables.
+- **Database Design**: I worked on creating and populating tables with structured data.
-- **Data Manipulation**: Writing and running SQL queries to extract insights.
+- **Data Manipulation**: I wrote and executed SQL queries to extract meaningful insights from the data.
-- **Joins and Aggregations**: Combining data from multiple tables and performing aggregations.
+- **Joins and Aggregations**: I combined data from multiple tables and used aggregation techniques to analyze trends.
-- **Advanced Querying**: Using subqueries, filters, and grouping for deeper analysis.
+- **Advanced Querying**: I applied techniques like subqueries, filters, and grouping to answer complex questions.

 ## Questions Answered